 Contact our office at 231-745-0500 to discuss available times and fees.

-We reserve the right to determine when two CARE staff members might be required for any session.
 We will make every effort to work with you if this presents a financial hardship.
 We also reserve the right to cancel a session in the event of illness or emergency or if the prayer minister deems that the client is not prepared for the intensive and would not be helpful to continue at the planned time.
 You will receive a refund for any services we are unable to provide.

 Cost of Prayer Ministry